JANUARY

 World Telecommunication and Information Society Day (A/RES/60/252; ITU Resolution 68/2006)

-The United Nations sponsors World Telecommunication and Information Society Day on May 17th of every year in order to support efforts to continue to improve communications on a global scale using cellular devices, the Internet and other forms of communication.
+The United Nations sponsors World Telecommunication and Information Society Day on May 17th of every year.
+The day supports efforts to improve communications on a global scale using cellular devices, the Internet, and other forms of communication.
 Important individuals and experts in telecommunications and IT often address the Assembly on this day.

 “Vesak”, the Day of the Full Moon (A/RES/54/115)

-“Vesak,” the Day of the Full Moon is held on May 20th of every year in celebration of the most sacred event in the Buddhist faith.
-The day honors when the Buddha was born and also when he achieved enlightenment.
-It is celebrated globally on this day as a show of solidarity with Buddhists worldwide.
+“Vesak,” the Day of the Full Moon, is held every May in celebration of the most sacred event in the Buddhist faith.
+The day, which falls on the day of the full moon in May, honors when the Buddha was born and when he achieved enlightenment.
+It is celebrated globally in May as a show of solidarity with Buddhists worldwide.

 World Day for Cultural Diversity for Dialogue and Development (A/RES/57/249)

-On May 21st of every year, the United Nations holds World Day for Cultural Diversity for Dialogue and Development.
-The purpose of this day is to encourage governments around the world to foster diversity and help all cultures in their societies retain their identities in order to develop stronger nations.
+On May 21st of every year, the United Nations holds a World Day for Cultural Diversity for Dialogue and Development.
+On this day, the UN and other organizations encourage governments around the world to foster diversity and help all cultures in their societies retain their identities in order to develop stronger nations.

 International Day for Biological Diversity (A/RES/55/201)

 The International Day for Biological Diversity is held on May 22nd of every year in hopes of raising awareness about the importance of protecting all of the species in our global ecosystems.
-On this date, the United Nations holds hearings and events related to species protection and conservation.
+The United Nations holds hearings and events related to species protection and conservation.

 International Day to End Obstetric Fistula (A/RES/67/147)

-Obstetric fistula is a complication of delivery that impacts the lives of millions of women and results in many deaths.
+Obstetric fistula is a complication of delivery that impacts the lives of millions of women.
+It also results in many deaths.
 On May 23rd, the United Nations and the World Health Organization cosponsor the International Day to End Obstetric Fistula to educate the public and medical providers about how this preventable complication can be eliminated worldwide.

 International Day of UN Peacekeepers (A/RES/57/129)

 UN Peacekeepers are called into some of the most dangerous situations in the world with a mission to preserve peace.
-On May 29th of every year, the United Nations thanks these brave men and women with the International Day of UN Peacekeepers, often wearing blue in honor of the hats that the workers don.
+On May 29th of every year, the United Nations thanks these brave people with the International Day of UN Peacekeepers.
+Many wear blue in honor of the hats UN workers don.

 World No-Tobacco Day [WHO] (WHA Resolution 42.19)

-Every year tobacco claims the lives of 6 million people.
+Tobacco plays a role in the deaths of 6 million people every year.
 Although tobacco use is diminishing around the world, the problems it causes persist, which is why the United Nations and the World Health Organization cosponsor World No-Tobacco Day on May 31st every year.
 The annual event seeks to raise awareness about the dangers of tobacco use.

 JUNE